31 March 2021

 What’s happening to the Thornton St Ferry Terminal?

-Council officers have said that changes to the ferry network or the Thornton St ferry terminal are out of scope for the bridge project.
+Council officers have told me that changes to the ferry network or the Thornton St ferry terminal are out of scope for the bridge project.
 However it’s possible that the Thornton St terminal might have to close down temporarily during part of the construction period.

 When designing the bridge and evaluating design options, the project team has been proceeding on the assumption that a ferry terminal will be retained at Thornton St. It is of course possible that down the track, after the bridge is completed, council’s transport planners might look at ferry usage data and conclude that the stop is no longer needed or should be relocated